clojure/tools.cli/README.md

 This allows you to deal with parameters such as filenames which are commonly provided at the end of an argument list.

+If you with to explicitly signal the end of arguments, you can use a
+double-hyphen:

+    (cli ["--port" "9999" "-- "some" "--extra" "arguments"] ["--port" :parse-fn #(Integer. %)])

+    => {:port 9999, :args ["some" "--extra" "arguments"]}

+This is useful when your extra arguments look like switches.

 ## License

 Copyright (c) Rich Hickey and contributors.
 All rights reserved.